Skip to content

 The penalties depend on the applicable type.
 Civil-status usurpation under Art.
 401 CP carries prison from 6 months to 3 years.
 If the impersonation is used to commit computer fraud (Arts.
 248-250 CP), penalties rise to 1-6 years' prison and fine; when criminal organisation or group concurs, up to 8 years.
 Document forgery (Art.
 392 CP in official/commercial document) carries prison from 6 months to 3 years and fine.
 The unlawful access to accounts (Art.
 197 bis CP) sanctions with 6 months to 2 years.
 In real concurrence, penalties accumulate, frequently reaching figures above 6 years' effective prison.
 To custodial penalties are added civil liability for moral and patrimonial damages (including content removal, payment of fraudulently contracted services, reputational repair) and, in corporate cases, criminal liability of the instrumental legal entity (Art.
 31 bis CP).

 The technical defence and private-prosecution strategy articulate several lines.
-When representing the impersonation victim, we execute urgent precautionary measures: judicial order of content removal to the platform in 24-48h under Art.
+When representing the impersonation victim, we execute urgent precautionary measures: a judicial order of content removal to the platform — which courts can issue within 24-48h in flagrant cases — under Art.
 13.2 LSSI and EU GDPR 2016/679; identification of the impersonator through orders to Meta, Google, X, ByteDance, Microsoft or ISPs; precautionary freezing of fraudulent bank accounts; blocking of credit lines opened in the client's name; and articulation of criminal complaint with private prosecution.
 When defending the investigated, we articulate the atypicality of the fictional profile not usurping real identity, the parody or satire under freedom of expression (Art.
 20 SC), the mistake of fact on the ownership of credentials or documents used, and the expert challenge of forensic attribution of IP, device and material authorship.

 In current forensic practice we observe exponential growth in online identity-theft proceedings, especially linked to financial frauds with documentary impersonation, SIM swapping to drain crypto wallets, corporate deepfakes in CEO-fraud operations, romantic catfishing with derivation to crypto investment scam, and impersonation of executives on professional social networks.
 EU Regulation eIDAS2 (2024/1183) on European digital identity, EU GDPR 2016/679, Organic Law 3/2018 on Data Protection, Regulation DSA EU 2022/2065 on Digital Services and Organic Law 1/2025 on Justice Service Efficiency have transformed the regulatory framework.
 At Alonso Sala, we tackle each file with certified forensic computer experts, coordinated management with platforms and authorities, and urgent procedural articulation.